hkchung72/libiamf/decoder_verifier/report_files/README.md

-report_files come from runtest.bat in testscript_files diectory.
+report_files come from runtest.bat in testscript_files directory.